What are Microgreens?

-The first true leaves of a herb or vegetable, microgreens are cleaner, stronger and more flavorful than their traditional counterparts.
+The first true leaves of a herb or vegetable, microgreens are cleaner, stronger and more flavourful than their traditional counterparts.
 They feature powerful vitamins, minerals and antioxidants, with 100% bioavailability and healing benefits on both physical and energetic levels.

-They have an aromatic flavor and concentrated nutrient content and come in a variety of colours and texture.
+They have an aromatic flavour and concentrated nutrient content and come in a variety of colours and texture.

 Microgreens are considered baby plants, falling somewhere between a sprout and baby green.